Villavu/Simba/Doc/sphinx/gettingstarted.rst

 Troubleshooting
 ---------------

-If you run into problems that are not mentioned here, make sure you check out the :ref:`Troubleshooting` page.
+If you run into problems that are not mentioned here, make sure you look at the :ref:`Troubleshooting` page.